datopian/flowershow/site/content/docs/roadmap.md

 ### Multiline blockquotes
 Breaking quotes that span multiple lines.
 (Currently rendered on a single line.)

-### Math
-Support for inline and block math formulas.

 ### Comments
 Hiding content wrapped in double `%`.
 (Currently parsed as plain text and displayed.)